 What Price are Rottweiler and Boxer Mix Puppies?

-So, let’s really begin by thinking about the price of Rottweiler and Boxer Mix puppies and, as with any breed of dog, there are several factors that will contribute to the price that you need to pay.
+So, let’s begin by thinking about the price of Rottweiler and Boxer Mix puppies and, as with any breed of dog, several factors will contribute to the price that you need to pay.

 First, there is their pedigree, and the better it is, then the more money you need to pay.
 This is standard with any dog, so there is nothing unusual about this.